Netumbo Nandi-Ndaitwah: Personal life

 Netumbo Nandi-Ndaitwah is married to Lieutenant General (retired) Epaphras Denga Ndaitwah, former Chief of the Namibian Defence Force.
 She is interested in children's community work and reading.

 She is popularly referred to as NNN, a nickname used commonly by her political associates.

 She is an advocate for women and gender equality in Namibia.
 Despite work on gender equality in Namibia, many of her critics consider her beliefs to be in opposition to feminism, as she has a more traditional, conservative viewpoint.
 In a 2022 interview between EagleFM and political analyst Henning Melber, Melber stated that she has not historically supported reproductive rights or protections for LGBTQIA+ individuals.
 She is also an opponent of abortion.

 Nandi-Ndaitwah speaks to Voice of America to urge American entrepreneurs to develop business activities and products in Namibia.

 Awards

-Netumbo Nandi-Ndaitwah was awarded the 'thought leadership' at the Namibia Sustainable Development Awards.
+Netumbo Nandi-Ndaitwah is a recipient of the African Leadership Magazine (ALM) African Political Leader of the Year and African Female Leader of the Year Award was awarded the 'thought leadership' at the Namibia Sustainable Development Awards.
 Nandi-Ndaitwah was recognized with an Inter-Generational Leadership Award at the 2024 Nala Feminist (Nalafem) Summit.
 She further holds an Honorary Doctorate from the University of Dar es Salaam, Tanzania.

 She has also been honored by the President of the Namibia National Women’s Organization (NANAWO) for her work on improving women's role in politics.